 “The system that’s designed to identify folks that are posing a threat to themselves and more importantly to others, it failed,” Gordon Weekes, the chief assistant Broward County public defender and one of the attorneys representing Cruz, told The Washington Post.
 “It just utterly failed. . . .
 With all these failures in the system that should have recognized a clear cry for help, the system did not work the way it was designed.”

-The educator author of “Why We Failed: 40 Years of Education Reform” said he called child protective services repeatedly in all of the school districts he worked in and they never dealt properly with children who were either facing violence in their lives or were potentially violent.
+Palmer, educator and author of “Why We Failed: 40 Years of Education Reform”, said the same about the systems in place to identify young people posing a threat to themselves or others when he worked in schools.
+“They never dealt properly with children who were either facing violence in their lives or were potentially violent.

 Read the section A Matter of Life and Death in the Special Ed: All Heart and No Head chapter of Lonnie Palmer’s solutions-based book “Why We Failed: 40 Years of Education Reform.” click here